 Mike replied:

-To your question of whether your friend is condemned or not, I would agreed with my colleague Eric:
+As to your question of whether your friend is condemned or not, I would agreed with my colleague Eric:

 I would argue that one has to personally know and be personally convinced of the necessity of the Catholic Church in one's heart of hearts, not merely know that the Catholic Church teaches that it is necessary (but not personally believe it).

-My short and simple interpretation that I believe represents what the Church teaches on this teaching holds all three statements TOGETHER:
+My short and simple interpretation that I believe represents what the Church teaches on this teaching holds all three statements together:

-• those who no fault of there own don't know the Gospel or have not been presented with the Gospel through no fault of their own, "can", not will, but can be saved.
+• Those who no fault of there own don't know the Gospel or have not been presented with the Gospel through no fault of their own, can, not will, but can be saved.

-• those who know the Church is the True Church yet refuse to enter it, can not be saved.
+• Those who know the Church is the True Church yet refuse to enter it, can not be saved.

-• all men and women are bound to form their consciences and grow in the knowledge of Christ, the history of their current denomination, and be open to learning about the Catholic faith: the ONLY Church Our Lord established on St. Peter and his successors.
+• be open to learning about the Catholic faith: the only Church Our Lord established on St. Peter and his successors.

 All three of these statements should be articulated when explaining this important doctrine of the Church.